jeffreyiacono/recrypto/README.md

 advice.
 Use this software at your own risk.

 Why may you want to do this?
+- You can build an investment in a crypto asset by dollar cost averaging into it.
+I'll leave it up to you to assess if that is something you want to do!
 - You can save (a little) money in the long run: Coinbase appears to charge
   $0.99 / recurring buy, while running this script uses Coinbase Pro (formly GDAX) so you'll typically only pay fees of [0.05% to